mueller-kai/mueller-kai.github.io/_pages/about.md

 - Computer Vision
 - AI Applications in Production Processes
 - Human-Computer Interaction
-- I believe that the transformer architecture is the most relevant for the craft.
-I have startet to delve into it and will continue to do so in the future.

-Generally, I enjoy exploring and implementing the possibilities of how and where AI can be utilized to optimize processes, while also maintaining a focus on real-world benefits, keeping human interaction in mind and weighing both the advantages and disadvantages.
+Generally, I enjoy exploring and implementing the possibilities of how and where AI can be utilized to optimize processes.
+I prefer to focus on real-world benefits rather than using AI for its own sake.

 ## Education
 - M.Sc. in Human-Computer Interaction, Reutlingen, Germany
 - B.Sc. in Special Education, Heidelberg, Germany

-## Medium
-  In my freetime I wrote Medium articles regarding data science topics and for self documentation.
-You can find these <a href="https://medium.com/@mailmuellerkai">here</a>.